tjtelan/tjtelan.github.io/content/blog/using-a-database-grpc-with-rust.md

 ### Before implementation

 I'm still learning how to write idiomatic Rust.
-When I got my protos compiling into generated Rust code, and assumed I needed to use it directly because it is native code, despite my unfamiliarity with all of the code generated by Pingcap's gRPC library.
+When I got my protos compiling into generated Rust code, and assumed I needed to use it directly because it is native code, despite my unfamiliarity with all of the code generated by Pingcap’s gRPC library.

-> I'm relying heavily on the use of the Into trait to create a little anti-corruption layer so that the business logic on both my client and my server are not operating directly on the protobuf-generated structs. *-- Kevin Hoffman*
+> I’m relying heavily on the use of the Into trait to create a little anti-corruption layer so that the business logic on both my client and my server are not operating directly on the protobuf-generated structs. *-- Kevin Hoffman*

 After a not-skimmed reading of [Kevin's Hoffman's post](https://medium.com/@KevinHoffman/streaming-grpc-with-rust-d978fece5ef6), I noticed he described using this same approach in a hand-wavey manner.
 I wasn't ready to appreciate the warning without some example code or a diagram.

 #### Use separate structs for business logic

-I hadn't immediately considered that I might want to write my own structs instead of using the protobuf-generated structs since my mindset was that the generated code would be ergonomic enough to use code.
+I hadn’t immediately considered that I might want to write my own structs instead of using the protobuf-generated structs since my mindset was that the generated code would be ergonomic enough to use code.

 However, the strategy of using separate structs offers very easy to use conversions because of the `From` and `Into` traits.
 This would be easier for the maintainability and readability of my code because I can contain that conversion logic in away from my business logic.